shivamhwp/isup/README.md

-# isup - [ work in progress ] [ not production ready]

-a simple CLI tool written in Rust to check if a website or service is up.
+# isup

+checks whether a particular site/service/route is up or not.

 ## Features

-- Check if a website or service is up
+- check if a website or service is up, also can check if a particular route is up or not.
-- Check multiple websites/services at once
+- check multiple websites/services at once,
-- Configurable timeout
+- configurable timeout
-- Cross-platform support (Windows, macOS, Linux)

-## Installation
+## installation

-### Quick Install

 #### Unix-like systems (macOS, Linux)